mastodon/documentation/content/en/user/network.md

 ![](/assets/lists.jpg)

 Opening a list will load that list's timeline.
 List timelines contain only posts by members of that list, as well as replies to you or to other members of the list.
+This can be changed to show replies to all people you follow, or to no one.

 {{< figure src="/assets/list.jpg" caption="A list timeline" >}}